-Ben Obese-Jecty is a Conservative Campaigner and a former Candidate having stood in Hackney North and Stoke Newington during the 2019 General Election.
+Ben Obese-Jecty is an Association Chairman, Conservative Campaigner and a former Parliamentary Candidate having stood in Hackney North and Stoke Newington during the 2019 General Election.

-I am the Deputy Chairman (Political) of Hornsey & Wood Green Conservative Association in the North London borough of Haringey.
+I am the Chairman of Hornsey & Wood Green Conservative Association in the North London borough of Haringey.
 I am originally from South West London, having grown up near Kingston-upon-Thames, attending Tiffin School and subsequently going on to read Economics at Kingston University.

 I was raised in a family with strong Conservative values that were instilled in me at a very young age.
 I grew up watching my parents work hard to create a supportive family environment in which I could thrive.
 They taught me to believe that people from any background should have both the responsibility and the opportunity to progress as far as they are able, that I was no different to anybody else, and that application and hard work are the cornerstones of success.
 Those values were shaped by my parents making great sacrifices to give our family the best start in life.
 Their commitment to ensuring that we were a strong family instilled in me those values required to be a success.
 The values of duty, personal responsibility, selflessness, hard work and pride, were taught to me by my parents.